 LED lighting

-Light color: 4000k
+Light color: 4000k, unless otherwise approved by the MSRB

 No lighting shall be so intense or brilliant, or projected in a way that it impairs the vision of drivers or pedestrians.

 All parking lot lighting in the Mixed-Use District shall utilize a consistent style of fixture and pole.